-- EUR 42,100,000 long-term loan with no scaled maturity to Südzucker Moldova S.A. which bears interest at 5.20% since 29 December 2023 in accordance with the loan policy.
-This includes an additional spread for withholding tax. - EUR 1,563,734,000 long-term loans with no scaled maturity to other affiliated companies which bear interest at 4.94% since 29 December 2023 in accordance with the loan policy.
+- EUR 41,200,000 long-term loan denominated in Euro with no scaled maturity to Südzucker Moldova S.A. which bears interest at 4.64% since 29 January 2025 in accordance with the loan policy.
+This includes an additional spread for withholding tax. - EUR 1,616,389,000 long-term loans denominated in Euro with no scaled maturity to other affiliated companies which bear interest at 4.41% since 29 January 2025 in accordance with the loan policy.

-The interest is variable and will change every calendar quarter end depending on the interest rate of the hybrid bond.
+The interest is variable and is adopted to the actual interest cost situation of the Company, changing at least every calendar quarter end depending on the interest rate of the hybrid bond.
 Due to the quarterly interest rates revisions the interest rate is assumed to be equal to the effective interest rate.